openshift-labs/learn-katacoda/intro-openshift/deploying-python/06-deploying-using-the-command-line.md

 ``oc status``{{execute}}

-Once the build and deployment on the application has completed you should see output similar to:
+Once the build and deployment of the application has completed you should see output similar to:

 ```
 In project myproject on server https://172.17.0.23:8443